Learn About Diamonds

 THE 4 C’s of Diamonds

-The cut of a diamond not only refers to the diamond’s shape, it also refers to how effectively the diamond returns light back to the viewer’s eye.
+The first C in 4 C's of diamonds is the cut of a diamond which not only refers to the diamond’s shape, it also refers to how effectively the diamond returns light back to the viewer’s eye.
 A well-cut diamond will appear very brilliant and fiery, while a poorly cut diamond can appear dark and lifeless, regardless of its color or clarity.

 Not only do well-cut diamonds appear more brilliant, they also tend to appear larger than other diamonds of the same carat weight.
 An "ideal" diamond has both increased brilliance and diameter relative to more deeply-cut diamonds.